Jig, D, traditional Irish

 - Lessons

-- Lesson – Enda Scahill (Irish Banjo & Mandolin with Enda Scahill): The Hag With The Money – 3 Different Ways To Play This Jig – video, tenor banjo lesson
+- Lesson – Enda Scahill (Irish Banjo & Mandolin with Enda Scahill): The Hag With The Money – 3 Different Ways To Play This Jig – video, tenor banjo lesson.
+Three versions of the tune: the song melody in D Mixolydian; the session version in D major; a hybrid version.

 - Additional Resources